 - Certain medications, such as antidepressants and birth control

 - Decreased immunity

 - Hormonal shifts or imbalances

-If you’re noticing the symptoms of gum disease, please schedule an appointment at either our McCook or our Imperial dental office right away.
+If you’re noticing the symptoms of gum disease, please schedule an appointment at our McCook dental office right away.
 While brushing and flossing daily go a long way towards preventing gingivitis and periodontal disease, nothing can replace the benefits of a professional dental cleaning.